 Some general patterns suggest that the status depends on the geographic area.
 In the more northern and southern areas the status is generally good, whereas in more central parts of the Baltic Sea the status is worse.

 Results table 1.
-Piscivore evaluation results for the assessment period 2011-2015.
+Piscivore evaluation results for the assessment period 2011-2016.
+GS = good status, nGS = not good status.